xescugc/logson/README.md

   })
 ```

-This option is called **BEFORE** the `extras`, so the extra fields will be at the same level as the `parent`, which is the root.

 #### extras

-With this option you can add extra fields to the JSON log, when extras are defined you can have access to the req and res objects:
+With this option you can add extra fields to the JSON log, when extras are defined you can have access to the `req` and `res` objects:

 ```js
   var logson = require('logson');